 Factors Contributing To Problem Sleepiness

-It’s not just inadequate sleep that produces excessive sleepiness syndrome.
+It’s not just inadequate sleep that produces excessive sleepiness.
 There are other factors that tend to influence problem sleepiness in a person.
-They are discussed below.
+These include…

-Sleep-Wake Cycle: Your body is naturally predisposed to experiencing sleepiness during two periods.
+Your body normally experiences sleepiness during two periods.
 Primarily, it is in the late night hours between midnight and 7a.m.
-The other period when you might feel sleepy is during mid-day, specifically between 1pm and 4pm.
-If you tend to stay awake during both these periods, then the chances of you falling asleep in undesired hours rise drastically.
+The other period is during mid-day, specifically between 1pm and 4pm.
+If you tend to stay awake during both these periods, then the chances of you falling asleep during undesired hours rise drastically.

-Sleep Disorders: The aspect of going to sleep is majorly controlled by the release of special chemicals in the brain known as neurotransmitters, and inhibited release of these chemicals will result in sleep disorders.
+The aspect of going to sleep is primarily controlled by the release of special chemicals in the brain known as neurotransmitters, and inhibited release of these chemicals will result in sleep disorders.

 Therefore, disorders such as sleep apnea (interrupted sleep due to blocked nasal passage), narcolepsy (excessive sleepiness in the day despite proper rest at night), insomnia (inability to sleep in the night) and even restless leg syndrome can also contribute to problem sleepiness in a person.